ORAL SQUAMOUS CELL CARCINOMA (FELINE)

 The squamous cell carcinoma often grows from the gums surrounding the teeth or under the tongue.
 To look under a cat’s tongue, press your thumb upward from under the chin (in the soft area between the lower jaw bones).
 This will raise the base of the tongue upward; when the cat’s mouth is open, it’s easy to see the root of the tongue.
 Become familiar with the symmetry and contour of your cat’s jaws, both upper and lower.

-WHEN IT COMES TO ORAL SQUAMOUS CELL CARCINOMA, THE BEST CASE SCENARIO IS A TUMOR IN THE FRONT OF THE LOWER JAW.
+WHEN IT COMES TO ORAL SQUAMOUS CELL CARCINOMA,

 REGULAR TEETH CLEANING IS IMPORTANT FOR ALL PETS.

-Benign lesions can look similar to malignant lesions to the naked eye, and possibly even on radiographs, so a biopsy is for the correct diagnosis.
+Benign lesions can look similar to malignant lesions to the naked eye, and possibly even on radiographs, so a biopsy needed is for the correct diagnosis.
 In most cases, some kind of sedation and dental evaluation is needed to get close enough to the area in question.
 If a small sample of tissue can be harvested, the diagnosis should be revealed.

 Sometimes suspicious tissues are aspirated with needles to harvest cells for diagnostic purposes.
 It is particularly helpful to aspirate an enlarged lymph node or swelling to test for the presence of tumor.
 Aspiration is not as accurate as biopsy but is less invasive and may not require anesthesia depending on the location of the suspected tumor.
 Fine needle aspiration is a test your veterinarian may recommend.